Viktor Kryvenko: Biography

 In 2009–10, he was the deputy director general at the State Space Agency of Ukraine.
 In 2014, Kryvenko became the head of the Technopolis and Industrial Parks National Projects.
 Appearing fifth on the party list of Self Reliance, he was elected to the Verkhovna Rada in the 2014 Ukrainian parliamentary election.
 Kryvenko was expelled from Self Reliance on 31 August 2015 for his support of amendments to the Ukrainian Constitution that would lead to decentralization.

 On 31 March 2016, he joined the Petro Poroshenko Bloc parliamentary faction.
 Kryvenko also joined (the political party) People's Movement of Ukraine in April 2016.
 On 21 December 2017 Kryvenko left the Petro Poroshenko Bloc parliamentary faction.

 On 10 January 2019 Kryvenko was chosen the People's Movement of Ukraine candidate in the 2019 Ukrainian presidential election and their chairman.
 In the election he received 0.04% of the vote.

 In the 2019 Ukrainian parliamentary election Kryvenko failed to win a seat as People's Movement of Ukraine candidate in constituency 151 situated in Poltava Oblast.
+From May 28, 2017 to July 10, 2021, he was the chairman of the People's Movement of Ukraine political party.